petersonben50/Everglades/code/assembly_processing/assembly_processing.md

 I aggregated the numbers into `all_assemblies_stats.txt` and downloaded it to my local computer here: `dataEdited/assemblies/reports`.
 Let's take a look.

-Generally, the MegaHit assemblies had a higher N50 than the metaSPADes ones.
+**2018**: Generally, the MegaHit assemblies had a higher N50 than the metaSPADes ones.
 However, the metaSPADes assemblies had a higher overall length.
-For some reason, despite using anvio to trim out any scaffold under 1000bp, there are a few scaffolds in the metaSPADes assemblies that are under 1000bp, down to about 950bp.
+For some reason, despite using anvi'o to trim out any scaffold under 1000bp, there are a few scaffolds in the metaSPADes assemblies that are under 1000bp, down to about 950bp.
 I think I'm going to run my hgcA and other assembly-based analyses on all these assemblies and can then simply dereplicate across them.
 I'll also do this for the binning process.